Old Town Conservation Area Character Statement

 New Brighton's Old Town Conservation Area (the area bounded by North Street, West Street, East Street and the sea-front) has a draft character statement - an important document which draws attention to its historic and architectural importance and highlights the risks.
 We think it is excellent.
 Read more

 Proposals for Preston Barracks site

 New A group of committee members have been shown details of proposals to upgrade this large site.
-We'll be discussing this in due course.
-To see details of the proposal Read more
+We like the strategy but have reservations about the architecture.
+Read more

 Proposals from the John Lewis Partnership for their Brighton store

 New A group of committee members attended a briefing about plans from the John Lewis Partnership for their store on the site currently occupied by Boots on the corner of North Street and Queens Road.
+We've written with comments about the design.
 Read more

 Our comments on the City Plan Part 2

 The council is currently seeking comments on the scoping document for the City Plan Part 2.
 This follows and adds detail to Part 1 of the Plan, published in March this year, which sets out the strategic policy framework for the Council until 2030.
 We have commented on 3 topics in the scoping document for the City Plan part 2: Housing, Design and Student Housing.
 Read our comments here